mauriciovigolo/keycloak-angular/README.md

 ![keycloak-account-scope](./docs/images/keycloak-account-scope.png)

-Please be aware that when accessing the `https://keycloak/auth/realms/REALM/account` endpoint, if the this role is not configured, a misleading `No 'Access-Control-Allow-Origin'` error might show up.
+Please be aware that when accessing the `https://keycloak/auth/realms/REALM/account` endpoint, if this role is not configured, a misleading `No 'Access-Control-Allow-Origin'` error might show up.
+If that happens, this role should be enough to fix it, no changes in the Web Origin of the account client is needed.

 ## AuthGuard